Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Discussion

-[32] The structural separation between governance and data operations workstreams, and the finding that contractual and administrative concerns persist across all phases rather than being resolved early, suggests that formal models of sequential data sharing — in which agreements are finalized before technical work begins — are not how coordination actually unfolds in practice.
-The persistence of contractual concerns into the Data Upload and Data Cataloguing phases suggests that governance and technical work proceeded in parallel by necessity, as evolving data requirements continued to surface new administrative obligations even after agreements were nominally in place.
-Parallel onboarding strategies, in which technical preparation and agreement negotiation proceed simultaneously, could formalize this reality and reduce overall timelines.
+[42] The persistence of contractual and administrative concerns across all lifecycle phases, rather than being resolved early, suggests that conventional sequential framings of data sharing, in which agreements are finalized before technical work begins, did not describe how coordination unfolded in this initiative.
+Consistent with this, real-world data access governance involves multiple ongoing processes along the path from data collection to sharing rather than a single up-front authorization (Saulnier et al. 2019).
+Agreement-related topics retained appreciable median shares well beyond the negotiation phases, and the Data Upload and Data Cataloguing phases continued to surface contractual concerns alongside technical ones.
+Parallel onboarding strategies, in which technical preparation and agreement negotiation proceed simultaneously, could formalize this reality and potentially reduce overall timelines.
 More responsive and adaptive models for data sharing agreements, which can be amended as data requirements evolve rather than requiring full renegotiation, may also reduce the persistence of governance concerns in later phases (Casey, Li, and Berry 2016; Panhuis et al. 2014).

 Conclusions